Buying safe electrical appliances

 All in-scope electrical appliances and equipment must display the regulatory compliance mark (RCM).

 The RCM symbol is shown below:

 Be careful when buying electrical equipment online as some of the products for sale on the internet do not meet Australian safety standards.

 Read more on buying electrical equipment from overseas and online sellers:

 Non-compliant USB chargers, travel adaptors and power supplies

-All USB chargers, travel adaptors and power supplies must be approved by a recognised certification body and display the RCM or an approval number on the product.
+All USB chargers, travel adaptors and power supplies must be registered and display the RCM on the product.